mcdemarco/the-new-kitchen-cookbook/soup/ipTomatoChicken.md

 You can reduce broth in favor of more tomatoes.

 Feel free to saute (on low) the onions and garlic in the oil while assembling other ingredients.

+This is medium spicy with pure chili powder; you can use the impure kind (that's just a spice mix) for less heat.